Research Data Management

 • There are many international and discipline-specific repositories where you can discover and access research data.
 The Registry of Research Data Repositories (Re3data) compiles many of these sources into a global registry of research data repositories from different academic disciplines.

-In Canada, many publishers and funding bodies have requirements for researchers to ensure research data is available for long-term access and reuse.
-This means that researchers are often required to deposit data to a trusted repository and make it available to the widest audience possible for reuse.
+In Canada, many publishers and funders have requirements for researchers to ensure research data is available for long-term access and reuse.
+This means that researchers are often required to deposit data to a trusted repository and make it available for reuse where possible.

 Research data repositories can differ in terms of the type and volume of data they support.
 Choosing an appropriate repository depends on many factors such as the volume and types of research data, disciplinary expectations, issues related to ethics and privacy, data ownership, and more.